Skip to main content

 Report By Example Control Breaks

 The example reports below are strictly columnar for the purpose of this explanation.
+“Control-breaks” are a way of grouping similar data objects together for analysis.

-Consider a collection of animals.
-The user first selects the type, color, and name fields.
 Next, the user indicates the data should be sorted first by type and then, within each type, by color.

 The resulting very generic columnar report is shown below.